zendframework/zf2-documentation/docs/languages/en/modules/zend.crypt.password.rst

 31. A greater value means longer execution time for bcrypt, thus more secure against brute force or dictionary attacks.

 If you want to change the cost parameter of the bcrypt algorithm you can use the ``setCost()`` method.
+Please note that if you change the cost parameter, the resulting hash will be different.
+If you change the cost for existing user passwords you need to regenerate  all the passwords.

 .. note::